ytree-project/ytree/doc/source/Loading.rst

 Amiga Halo Finder
 -----------------

+There are a couple data formats associated with the `Amiga Halo Finder
+<http://popia.ft.uam.es/AHF/Download.html>`__.
+Both formats save a
-The `Amiga Halo Finder <http://popia.ft.uam.es/AHF/Download.html>`__ format stores data in a series of files, with one each per snapshot.
-Parameters are stored in ".parameters" and ".log" files, halo information in ".AHF_halos" files, and descendent/ancestor links are stored in ".AHF_mtree" files.
-Make sure to keep all of these together.
+series of files associated with each snapshot.
+Parameters are stored in ".parameters" and ".log" files and halo properties in ".AHF_halos" files.
+In the older format, descendent/ancestor links are stored in several ".AHF_mtree" files, one per snapshot.
+In the newer format, all halo linking information is stored in a single file beginning with "MergerTree\_" and ending with "-CRMratio2".
+Make sure to keep all these files together in the same directory.
 To load, provide the name of the first ".parameter" file.

 .. code-block:: python